irkghub/CSV_to_Excel_from_Python/README.md

 # CSV To EXCEL

-### convert a csv file to an excel format using pandas library through python
+### Easily convert a csv file to an excel format using pandas library through python